Giant Screen 3D Film for Science Centers and Museums

 Michael Rubbo, PhD Clinical Associate Professor of Environmental Studies and Science, focuses on the Ecology of Suburban Ecosystems

-Gorilla Girl interweaves the intimate story of a mountain gorilla family in breathtaking Volcanoes National Park, Rwanda, with one of their devoted caretakers—a young Rwandan forest ranger named Josie.
+Gorillas of the Mountains interweaves the intimate story of a mountain gorilla family in breathtaking Volcanoes National Park, Rwanda, with one of their devoted caretakers—a young Rwandan forest ranger named Josie.
 Innovative conservation science has led mountain gorillas to become the only great ape species with an increasing population, and gorilla tourism has brought schools and clinics to the surrounding Rwandan communities.
-Josie brings visitors up the volcano to meet the gorillas face to face.
+Josie brings visitors up the volcano for the life-changing experience of meeting gorillas face to face.
 She also helps the group Gorilla Doctors vaccinate the apes against human disease.
 It’s a delicate undertaking, but with gorillas sharing 98.4 percent of their DNA with humans, conservationists now promote the interconnected health of both species.
-Featuring cutting-edge science in ecology, genetics and epidemiology, Gorilla Girl is an inspiring story of our interdependence with nature, and how saving one of the Earth’s most majestic species can lift the fortunes of an entire human population.
+Featuring cutting-edge science in ecology, genetics and epidemiology, Gorillas of the Mountains is an inspiring story of our interdependence with nature, and how saving one of the Earth’s most majestic species can lift the fortunes of an entire human population.

 Tiger Trek: Bhutan 3D